 The applicant must be 18 years of age prior to date of applying.
 Applicant must be a High School Graduate or have passed a High School Equivalent Test (GED).

 The recruitment, selection, employment, and training of apprentices during their apprenticeship, shall be without discrimination because of race, color, religion, national origin, or sex.
 The Pipe Fitters Local 533 Educational Training Fund will take affirmative action to provide equal opportunity in apprenticeship and will operate the apprenticeship program as required under title 29 of the Code of Federal Regulations, part 30.Back to Top

 Applications for the Pipefitter Apprentice Program can be picked up at the Training Center on the first Monday of each month from 8:00 AM to 4:00 PM.
-If the first Monday is a holiday, applications can be picked up the following Monday during the same hours.
-Applications may only be picked up on that Monday, but may be returned any Monday through Friday between 8:00 AM and 4:30 PM (excluding holidays).
-If you are interested in applying for the Pipefitter Apprenticeship, you can call (816) 761-8800 and ask for the information line.
-Additional information about program requirements are provided through the information line.Back to Top
+If the first Monday is a holiday, applications can be picked up the following Monday.
+Applications may only be picked up on that Monday, but may be returned any day Monday through Friday between 8:00 AM and 4:00 PM (excluding holidays).

 Following are some areas of study provided during Apprenticeship.
-Advanced Electricity, Advanced Refrigeration, Backflow Prevention and Certification, Basic Systems, Code Study, Digital Controls, Drafting, Electricity, Fiber Optics and Industrial Controls, Hydronic and Steam Heating Systems, Instrumentation, Job Safety and Health, Low Temperature Refrigeration, OSHA 10, OSHA 30, Pneumatics, Refrigeration, Rigging, Science, Shop, Start, Test and Balance, Welding.Back to Top
+Advanced Electricity, Advanced Refrigeration, Backflow Prevention and Certification, Basic Systems, Code Study, Digital Controls, Drafting, Electricity, Fiber Optics and Industrial Controls, Hydronic and Steam Heating Systems, Instrumentation, Job Safety and Health, Low Temperature Refrigeration, Math, OSHA 10 & 30, Pneumatics, Refrigeration, Rigging, Science, Start, Test and Balance, Tube Bending, Welding.Back to Top